Professional Development and Trainings

 2. Demonstration of competency

-3. Written affirmation and attestation of statements of concepts learned
+3. Written affirmation and attestation of concepts learned

 Our learning opportunities are: